 French Bulldog Frightened By Loud Noises?
-How To Fix.: The sudden boom of lightning and thunder, cracks, and pops of fireworks that seem benign to you may sound like a world-shaking event to you little Frenchie.
+How To Fix.: The sudden boom of lightning and thunder, cracks, and pops of fireworks that seem benign to you may sound like a world-shaking event to you, little Frenchie.
 If your French Bulldog is trembling and shaking during storms or cowering in fear each fourth of July, here are several measures you can take to help.

-Researchers are not sure which part of a rainstorm triggers anxiety and fear in dogs Like in the case of fireworks, it may be the sound and light bursts.
+Researchers are not sure which part of a rainstorm triggers anxiety and fear in dogs.
+Like in the case of fireworks, it may be the sound and light bursts.
 For some, it might be a shift in their daily routine.
 Others dogs may have more sensitive hearing than others.

 Individual dogs can experience changes in atmospheric pressure or could detect low-frequency thunderstorms well before we do.
 These can lead to anxiety even before the storm hits.
-It maybe even your behaviour around the loud noise.
+It maybe even your behavior around the loud noise.
 If you become anxious, your Frenchies will pick up on this also.

-Moreover, if the dog were frightened of thunder, it also was possible that the dog would be scared of fireworks gunfire and other loud daily noises.
+Moreover, if the dog were frightened of thunder, it also was possible that the dog would be scared of fireworks, gunfire, and other loud daily noises.

 French Bulldog Scared Of Thunder

-Even before the first flash of lightning, well-behaved dogs start to pace, pant sticking to their owners or hiding in the bathroom, or wedging themselves under the bed or tight space.
+Even before the first flash of lightning, well-behaved dogs start to pace, pant sticking to their owners or hiding in the bathroom or wedging themselves under the bed or tight space.
 In extreme cases, they may bite through drywall, chew rugs, and bust through doors in increasing fear.

 Reducing thunderstorm anxiety

-Letting your Frenchie access the basement or to a place without windows might have a similar impact.
+Letting your Frenchie access the basement or a place without windows might have a similar impact.
 Many dogs consider that the closet or the space underneath the bed is particularly secure and safe.

 Enable your Frenchie to connect something negative like a storm with something positive.
 Keep a toy hidden away and bring it out to play as they start to feel anxious about an incoming storm.